Close Menu

 Despite its benefits, cash-out refinancing carries risks.
 Increasing your mortgage balance means higher monthly payments and more interest paid over time.
 Additionally, borrowing against your home equity reduces the cushion you have if property values decline.

 It’s also important to note that in 2023, 27% of mortgage refinance applications were denied, with 41% of those denials due to inadequate debt-to-income ratios.
-This highlights the importance of maintaining strong financial health before applying for refinancing.
+This underscores the importance of maintaining strong financial health before refinancing.
 Industry research sheds light on these challenges.

 How to decide if refinancing is right for you